-The Bermuda Department of Tourism is a government department responsible for promoting and controlling the island’s tourist industry.
+The Bermuda Tourism Authority is a non-government entity responsible for promoting and controlling the island’s tourist industry.

-It operates a number of resources that are extremely useful for tourists already in Bermuda or those still at the planning stage.
+It offers a number of resources that are extremely useful for tourists already in Bermuda or those still at the planning stage.

 Visitor Information Centres

 The Visitor Information Centres can provide tourists with a great deal of information to assist them with planning their vacation once on the island.